UGURSELIMOZEN/UGURSELIMOZEN/README.md

 • In my life journey, the concept of learning has evolved into self-learning which should be continuous duty.Through my studies and projects , I am self-motivated and result-oriented team player who believes that the success is the sum of the right and wrong made by the whole team.Every time , I am looking for new challenges and desiring to learn new technologies.
-I am curious about data analytics and domain of e-commerce and game industry.
+I am curious about data analytics and engineering ,machine learning domains.

 • Working with in getting and preparing data with web scraping, data preprocessing, time series analysis, A/B testing with bootstrap analysis, predictive modeling (regression, classification and cluster analysis) and Machine